mozilla/telemetry-airflow/README.md

 - The Data SRE team maintains a
   [WTMO Developer Guide](https://mana.mozilla.org/wiki/display/DOPS/WTMO+Developer+Guide)
   (behind SSO)

+## Contributing to this Repo
+The best way to creat a Pull Request is to fork this repo, make your changes in the forked repo, and submit a pull request from the forked repo into the central repository.
+More info on how to do this can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

+Commit messages must follow [Conventional Commit style](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Writing DAGs
 See the Airflow's [Best Practices guide](https://airflow.apache.org/docs/apache-airflow/stable/best-practices.html#best-practices) to help you write DAGs.